 Policy Area Indicator 17.
-Target Policy 40 Hotel Accommodation Maintain except where loss of hotel proven.

-Trigger: 1 or more developments contrary to recommendation in any one financial year.

-Reason: The impact of such development changes on National Park purposes.
-There is a need to maintain current provision unless loss is justified.
+Target Policy 39 Hotel Accommodation Maintain except where loss of hotel proven.
+Trigger: 1 or more of developments contrary to reco ommendation in any one financial year. • t of such development chang irrent provision unless loss is es on National Park purposes.
+There is justified.

 Policy Area Indicator 18.
-Target Policy 41 Self Catering Development: Prioritising affordable housing over self- catering.
+Target Policy 40 Self Catering Development: Prioritising affordable housing over self- catering.
 Target - 0 approvals contrary to policies that prioritise certain uses seen to sustain communities in the Plan.

-Trigger: Approval of 2 or more applications contrary to Policy 41 in any one year.
+Trigger: Approval of 2 or more applications contrary to Policy 40 in any one year.